 #5 Sherwin – Williams Resilience

-However, the consistency of Resilience could be improved and to Sherwin-Williams, more titanium dioxide please!
-If you’re spraying an off white onto a new or dark surface, be prepared to used a lot of paint.
+However, the consistency of Resilience could be improved and to Sherwin-Williams, more titanium dioxide, please!
+If you’re spraying an off-white onto a new or dark surface, be prepared to use a lot of paint.

-This is great paint for exterior siding and dark colors.
+This is a great paint for exterior siding and dark colors.
 Using this product during the humid summer months is a must.
-It’s resistance and ability to bond during extreme humidity is simply impressive.
+Its resistance and ability to bond during extreme humidity are simply impressive.

 #4 Benjamin Moore Regal Select

-In 2019 the consistency and coverage of this product has taken a dive.
+In 2019 the consistency and coverage of this product have taken a dive.
 But still covers better than most.
 However, it’s not as impressive as it once was.

 Offering excellent trim paint that covers is extremely important and is an area that most paint manufacturers miss the mark.
-Benjamin Moore Regal select high build was the long reigning exception.
+Benjamin Moore Regal’s select high build was the long-reigning exception.
 But no longer has the story of remarkable coverage held to be true.

 Most paint manufacturers don’t offer trim paint that covers.
-We brush the trim on most exteriors and in some cases, this products used to cut our time in half.
+We brush the trim on most exteriors and in some cases, these products used to cut our time in half.
 We hate to have to experience the change.
-But for this reason it no longer is the reigning champion.
+But for this reason, it no longer is the reigning champion.

 Regal Select offers good coverage instead of great coverage and is no longer the easiest exterior house paint to use.
 Regal used to cover black stains found on white gutters from roof tar in one brushed coat.

-But what still remains true is that Regal select exterior can be brushed in a satin finishes on siding with no lap marks.
+But what still remains true is that Regal select exterior can be brushed in a satin finish on siding with no lap marks.
 It levels closely to a sprayed finish even when brushed.
-Which means, brushed columns and doors look smooth and uniform.
+This means brushed columns and doors look smooth and uniform.

 The adhesion properties are what Benjamin Moore improved when this product was introduced and boy was it noticeable.
 But now the product seems to have lost that charm.

-I will leach and it looses bond really easy, even after allowing multiple days to dry.
-Humidity really give this paint a hard time.
+I will leach and it loses bond really easy, even after allowing multiple days to dry.
+Humidity really gives this paint a hard time.
 Benjamin Moore Regal exterior is not cheap.
 We feel as if it should have no adhesion issues under any conditions outside of extreme cold or wet surfaces.

 Another application limitation is temperature.
 It doesn’t tack up well in cooler temperatures.
 So, while spraying during seasons other than summer the temperatures have to be above 55 or so.